debasree888/ToDoList-in-C/README.md

 # ToDoList-in-C
-A todo list app in C
+A todo list app in C using Linked List